 In August 2020 I completed the Harness Projects Career Launcher UX course.
-I've now been able to pivot from my Digital Marketing role into a UX Design role at Cash Rewards shortly after completing my course.
+I've now been able to pivot from my Digital Marketing role into a UX Design role at Commonwealth Bank shortly after completing my course.

 The first project of the Career Launcher course was UX fundamentals.
 The aim of the first project was to give you the entire end to end experience of working across initial research of a problem to then delivering a final solution with design of a real problem.